← Back to research

 Competitive Position

 Strengths: Extremely simple, easy to fork and customize.
 MIT license.
-Great starting point for building custom research agents.
+Great starting point for building custom research agents — multiple downstream projects (web UIs, hosted wrappers) are built directly on it.

 Research by Ry Walker Research